course-dprep/team-project-no-vs-code-team-03/README.md

 total years the series airs and total episodes the series has, a multiple linear regression model is devised.
-The average rating received by the series is the dependent variable upon which the regression is performed.The The number of votes is used as a proxy for popularity of the TV series and is used as the control variable.
+The average rating received by the series is the dependent variable upon which the regression is performed.The number of votes is used as a proxy for popularity of the TV series and is used as the control variable.
 The assumptions of linear regression are tested and results are documented.
 The key findings from the regression are summarized in the conclusion.